melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * Events such as the Holiday Gift Drive and Chef Gala encourage seasonal peaks in donations.
 Following this pattern, the organization could host similar but smaller scale events throughout the year in support of a variety of fundraising efforts.
 * The marketing and fundraising teams would work to create effective campaigns in engaging more individual donors through focused social media campaigns.
   * For example, during the slower months, we could launch smaller, seasonally focused social media campaigns to encourage further involvement with the community.
-For exmaple, in February, while donations typically seem to decrease, we could implement "Spread the Love" campaigns that encourage donations in support of the campaigns while accounting for budget and spending.
+For example, in February, while donations typically seem to decrease, the marketing and fundraising teams could implement mini social media "Spread the Love" campaigns to encourage donations while accounting for budget and spending.

 ### Demonstrate Donation Impacts